Beyond-jQuery/book/manuscript/ajax.md

 ### Uploading files in modern browsers

 There is a much more modern way to upload files asynchronously, and this is possible in all modern browsers, with the exception of Internet Explorer 9.
-The ability to upload files via JavaScript is possible due to the [File API][fileapi-w3c], _and_ [`XMLHttpRequest` Level 2][xhr2-w3c].
+The ability to upload files via JavaScript is possible due to the [File API][fileapi-w3c], _and_ [`XMLHttpRequest` Level 2][xhr2-w3c] (an small and non-breaking update to the original specification in terms of API).
 Both of these elements of the web API are standardized by W3C specifications. jQuery does _nothing_ to make uploading files easier.
 The modern native APIs that bring file uploading the browser are elegant, easy to use, and powerful. jQuery doesn't so much to attempt to provide a layer of abstraction here, and actually makes file uploading a bit awkward.

 A typical workflow involves the following steps: